vitorgalvao/alfred-workflows/WatchList/README.md

 WatchList saves your media and streams to a list, eases the choice of what to play next and gets rid of it when you’re done.

-For local content, select the files and directories to add and apply the `Add to watchlist` file action.
+Add files, directories, or URLs to your list with the `Add to watchlist` Universal Action.
+Items will be prepended or appended depending on the `add_item_order` Workflow Environment Variable.
 If the `move_on_add` Workflow Environment Variable is set, the paths will be moved to that directory (ignore once with ⌘).
-Items will be prepended or appended to the list depending on the `add_item_order` Workflow Environment Variable.
-Calling `swl` adds the URL in your clipboard as a stream (⌘↵ for the full playlist).

 Use the `lists_dir` Workflow Environment Variable to pick a custom save location for your data.
 This allows for easy syncing and cloud backups.